 "During my time at Edge Hotel School I took part in a variety of conferences and networking events which played a huge part in allowing me to explore and identify the aspects of the industry I favoured as well as networking with professionals.
 The practical aspect of my hands on experience at Wivenhoe House also meant that I gained a better understanding of the industry and how all the departments work in reality to accompany my theory."

-Ellie (2018 graduate) now Sales and Marketing Executive at Georgian House Hotel, London
+Ellie Steele, 2018 graduate, now Sales and Marketing Manager at Georgian House Hotel, London

 We accept a wide range of qualifications from applicants studying in the EU and other countries.
 Get in touch with any questions you may have about the qualifications we accept.
 Remember to tell us about the qualifications you have already completed or are currently taking.